Sharon Hanton Reflexology

 Relaxation is our ally against stress and anxiety.
 The relaxation response, commonly referred to as rest and digest, is the physiological state that occurs when the body returns to a state of calm and balance after the stress response has been activated.
 It is primarily controlled by the parasympathetic nervous system, which counteracts the effects of the sympathetic nervous system responsible for the stress response.

 Throughout my years as a reflexologist, I've seen how stress affects people.
 It's a common reason why they come for sessions, and it shows up in various ways – from physical issues like headaches, tiredness, and muscle tension to mental challenges like anxiety and sleep problems.
 While reflexology is a powerful tool to promote deep relaxation and balance, I want to be able to support my clients further.
-That's why I've been training as a relaxation therapist this year.
+That's why I've trained as a relaxation therapist.
 I want to give them tools they can use between sessions to manage stress better and feel more in control of their well-being.

 What is Relaxation Therapy?